LORD-KAY/Vyper/README.md

 # Vyper
-Vyper is a library that monitors the various services running at the background of your system and provide fixes if it can as well as crash reports.
+:saxophone: Vyper is a library that monitors the various services running at the background of your system and provide fixes if it can as well as crash reports.
 Some of the services include mysql,apache2,mariadb-service and others.

 # How to Use the Library
  - [x] Either Clone or Download the repository from ```https://github.com/LORD-KAY/Vyper```